Shahd-Alfahad/2024-25_GP_10/README.md

 Launching Instructions

 Open  2024-25_GP_10 repository on GitHub.

 Click on the code button.

 Download .zip file.

 Unzip the file.

 Open Visual Studio Code.

 Click on File > Open > Location of the saved unzipped file then click on Ok.

 Add a .env file in the assets folder and include the API keys for both Google and stability.ai, or contact the developer.
-Turn on an Android Emulator or connect an android mobile to your computer using USB.

 Run CultureLens Website.